TRM vs Gemini 2.5: How a 7M-Parameter Model Hits ~45% on ARC-AGI

 Strategic Implications for the AI Industry

-The Efficiency Revolution
+The Efficiency Transformation

 TRM's success signals a fundamental shift in AI development: